libhide/book-notes/hpbn.md

 <img src="img/threeway.png" alt="Diagram showing the three-way handshake" />

-- The delay imposed by the three-way handshake makes new TCP connections expensive to create, and is one of the big reasons why connection reuse is a critical optimization for any application running over TCP.
+- The delay imposed by the three-way handshake makes new TCP connections expensive to create, and is one of the big reasons why connection reuse is a critical optimisation for any application running over TCP.

 #### Congestion Avoidance and Control

-- Congestion Collapse is a recognized problem in complex networks.
+- Congestion Collapse is a recognised problem in complex networks.
 It occurs in a situation with asymmetric bandwidth capacity between network nodes.
 Congestion Collapse is a stable condition wherein if the algorithm for selecting packets to be dropped is fair, the network continues to operate, just in a degraded condition.

 - To address the issue of Congestion Collapse, TCP has multiple mechanisms in place: flow control, congestion control (slow start), and congestion avoidance.